googlefonts/colr-gradients-spec/colr-gradients-spec.md

 // Affine 2D transformations

-// This is a standard 2x3 matrix for affine 2D transformations: scale, skew,
+// This is a standard 2x3 matrix for 2D affine transformation. struct Affine2x3
-// reflect, rotate, translate.
-Position vectors are an extended column matrix:
-// (x,y,1).
-struct Affine2x3
 {
   VarFixed xx;